Paper Replications

 The database used in this replication was constructed by Bauer and Rudebusch (2017) (BR, 2017) and is available at Bauer’s website.
 In that paper, BR (2017) investigate whether macro-finance term structure models better suit the unspanned macro risk framework by JPS (2014) or the earlier traditional spanned settings as the one by Ang and Piazzesi (2003).
 Accordingly, BR (2017) intend to replicate some of the empirical results reported in JPS (2014).
 The R-code used by BR (2017) is also available at Bauer’s website.

 Supported by BR (2017)’s data-set, the code below uses the MultiATSM package to estimate the key model parameters from the ATSM along the lines of JPS (2014).
-The model estimation is performed using the JPS modeling setup.
+The model estimation is performed using the JPS original modeling setup.

 # A) Load database data

-# B) Decide on general model inputs
+# B) GENERAL model inputs

-ModelType <- "JPS"
+ModelType <- "JPS original"

 Economies <- c("U.S.") # Names of the economies from the economic system

-GlobalVar <- c()
+GlobalVar <- c() # Global Variables

 DomVar <- c("GRO", "INF") # Country-specific variables